DC Beer seeks to promote and grow the DC area’s craft beer culture through its locally focused beer website and its tasting and educational events.

 Jacob Berg – Editor

-Favorite beers include Schlafly Kolsch, Great Lakes Dortmunder, Orval, Cuvee De Ranke, Ballast Point Sculpin, Stillwater Premium, Franklin’s Stonehenge Dark Mild, local IPAs and a rotating cast of thousands.
+Favorite beers include the Port City lager series, Schlafly Kolsch, Great Lakes Dortmunder, Orval, Cuvee De Ranke, Stillwater Premium, local IPAs and a rotating cast of thousands.

 Michael Stein – Senior Staff Writer

-Michael’s current local favorites include DC Brau, Mad Fox Brewing Company, the Lost Rhino Brewing Company, Evolution, Stillwater, Port City and 3 Stars.
-His further favorites include Captain Lawrence Brewing Company, Russian River, The Lost Abbey, Avery, Odell, Hair of the Dog and Santa Cruz Mountain Brewing.
+Michael’s current local favorites include DC Brau, Mad Fox Brewing Company (RIP), the Lost Rhino Brewing Company, Evolution, Stillwater, Port City, and 3 Stars.
+His further favorites include Captain Lawrence Brewing Company, Russian River, The Lost Abbey, Avery, Odell, Hair of the Dog, and Santa Cruz Mountain Brewing.
 His foreign shore favorites include d’Achouffe, Mikkeller, Saison Dupont, Meantime, De Proef, and Orval.

 Bill DeBaun – Editor Emeritus